Frequently Asked Questions

 Q. Who is building the New Payments Platform?

 NPP Australia Limited (NPPA) was formed in December 2014 to oversee the build and operation of the NPP.
 The company is owned by the 13 financial institutions participating in the NPP.
-The Board comprises representatives from the participating institutions and APCA, with an independent chair Paul Lahiff.
+The Board comprises representatives from the participating institutions, with an independent chair Paul Lahiff.
 Adrian Lovney is the inaugural CEO of NPP Australia.

 In December 2014, NPPA signed a 12-year contract with SWIFT to design, build and operate the basic infrastructure.
 SWIFT was appointed the successful vendor by the NPP Program following a highly competitive global tender process.